Seaway (TV series): Cast

+Willis and Linder had both appeared the year before in the international hit film Goldfinger.
 Notable guest stars included Canadian actor Gordon Pinsent, Canada-based British actor Barry Morse (who was appearing in The Fugitive at the time), Sally Kellerman, Faye Dunaway in one of her first screen appearances, Lynda Day George, Susan Oliver, and Richard Thomas.

 Episodes

 This list is in broadcast order, as broadcast on the CBC according to TV listings guides.
 A pair of episodes (Don't Forget to Wipe the Blood Off) were edited together into a feature film entitled Affair with a Killer.